tjards/tjards.github.io/content/categories/personal/_index.md

 ---
-title: "creative writing"
+title: "musings"
-description: "Some attempts branch out beyond the technical."
+description: "Some attempts to branch out beyond the technical."
 ---